 Regarding the Practicality

 Besides all these serious issues, another obvious problem with human cough drops is that they’re meant to be sucked on until they gradually dissolve.

 Dogs simply cannot do that.
 Instead, they’ll crunch them up quickly and swallow them.
 The soothing benefit of continually swallowing the juices won’t be achieved.

 If your dog has a bad cough it could be the sign of a more serious medical problem.
 Don’t try to mask over it and instead treat the condition as naturally as possible while addressing its root cause.

 But if the cough persists, maybe it’s a chronic condition, get them checked out.
 It could be kennel cough or who knows!
 Vets are well trained to put your dog on the right treatment path.

 Some Quick Cough Tips

 There are a few things to consider when helping your dog recover from a case of coughing without using cough drops.
 Make sure that you aren’t making it any harder for them to breath by putting them in smoke-filled places.
 You can also run a humidifier to help loosen up their airways if they’ve got congestion.

 Conclusion on Cough Drops

-Do not give your dog any cough drops because it’s just a bad idea for lots of reasons.
-If a bunch were eaten by accident, it’s best to give the vet a ring while you monitor your dog.
+Do not give your dog any cough drops.
+It’s just a bad idea for lots of reasons.
+If a bunch were eaten, give the vet a ring while you monitor your dog.
 Usually just a few will turn out to be a non-event.
-If your dog has a persistent case of kennel cough or something similar, cough drops certainly won’t help.
+If your dog has a persistent case of kennel cough, or something similar, cough drops certainly won’t help.
 Have the situation assessed and get your dog the right treatment.